mongodb/specifications/source/driver-bulk-update.rst

 In the case of an **ordered** bulk operation you'll only ever get a single write error as the execution of the command will stop at the first error.
 In an **unordered** bulk operation you might have more than one.

 The last step of applying the write concern can also cause an error.
 Given a write concern **{w:5, wtimeout:1000}** where there is only 3 servers in the replicaset, the write concern can never be fulfilled and will return an error.
-A example result might be.
+An example server response might be:

 .. code:: javascript